dinocelotti/Smart-Tickets/README.md

 ## Project Contract
 This is the main contract, it is responsible for defining the state of a project.
 When a promoter uses the front-end to create their event, a Project contract is deployed on the back-end to represent this event.

-### State
+### State (phases)
 Each project has a state, which is used to define which functions are unlocked to which user types.
-There are four states, which occur chronologically:
+There are four phases, which occur chronologically:

 #### Current phase action unlocks:
 <table>